 Both elements toggle their visibility when the attribute

-is set into them, or removed from them.
-In the DIALOG
+openis set into them, or removed from them.
+In the DIALOG example you can see (in the script code) how this is done.

 Everything else is quite straight forward.
 You also can build trees with this.